7182514362/GenericServer/README.md

-This project is made in order to learn high performance linux server, the basic concept and source code are inspired by muduo(https://github.com/chenshuo/muduo).
+This project is made in order to learn linux programming, the basic concept and source code are inspired by muduo(https://github.com/chenshuo/muduo).

 ### High Performance Logger